 Well, to wrap things up, Ajay discovers that the Kingpin attempted to bribe his father the Beloved Politician, but when he refused, the Kingpin tried to have him killed.
-With that, Ajay now goes after the Kingpin by hoodwinking one of the Kingpin's friends into thinking he is a film director who can turn him into a Bollywood star and get his friends/employers into yet another reality show (thus including the reality show producer).
-Ajay and Prashanti finally marry, but the Kingpin puts two and two together, and Ajay finally manages to take his henchmen and the Kingpin down one by one (the last one in a remarkably grisly way).
+With that, Ajay now goes after the Kingpin by hoodwinking one of the Kingpin's friends into thinking he is a film director who can turn him into a Tollywood star and get his friends/employers into yet another reality show, thus including the reality show producer.
+Ajay and Prashanti finally marry, but the Kingpin puts two and two together, and Ajay finally manages to take his henchmen and the Kingpin down one by one, the last one in a remarkably grisly way.
 The Beloved Politician accepts that his son is a super-cop, and things end happily after.

-As I've stated, Babu (who to me looks a lot like Eric Bana), handles the action well, and has a charisma on the screen that exudes self-confidence as a tough customer.
-What is interesting is that while he can match Statham in the action scenes (if Mr. Babu were ever to try to cross into more Western films, having him team up with Statham would be a good way to do so: how about having a scene from The Expendables 2 take place in India?
-Just a thought), he is also required to be a charming, even light comic performer who can dance (I cannot vouch for whether he actually sings in Dookudu since I'm told that Bollywood stars don't shrink from having their singing voices dubbed).
+As I've stated, Babu, who to me looks a lot like Eric Bana, handles the action well, and has a charisma on the screen that exudes self-confidence as a tough customer.
+What is interesting is that while he does the action scenes well, he is also required to be a charming, even light comic performer who can dance.
+I cannot vouch for whether he actually sings in Dookudu since I'm told that Tollywood stars don't shrink from having their singing voices dubbed.

-In Dookudu (and I imagine in almost all Bollywood films), most songs appear to just pop into foreign locales and are related to the plot by the thinnest of threads.
-Take for example the next to last number (Dethati Dethati).
+In Dookudu most songs appear to just pop into foreign locales and are related to the plot by the thinnest of threads.
+Take for example the next to last number, Dethati Dethati.
 Out of nowhere, Ajay and Prashinti appear to be in the Alps, singing about how they now found love with each other.
 How they got to the Alps, we don't know.
-WHY they ended up in the Alps, we don't know.
-How they ended up back in Kolkata (formerly Calcutta)...well, I suppose we're not suppose to take it seriously or think logically on it.
-The Chulbuli Chulbuli number (where they I think express mutual attraction) has them in a desert with what I take to be Polynesian dancers accompanying them.
+Why they ended up in the Alps, we don't know.
+How they ended up back in Kolkata well, I suppose we're not suppose to take it seriously or think logically on it.
+The Chulbuli Chulbuli number where they I think express mutual attraction has them in a desert with what I take to be Polynesian dancers accompanying them.

 Yes, musical numbers aren't really suppose to be logical in the strictest sense of the word, but this might be taking things a bit far.
 Doesn't take away from the lavishness of the numbers, but doesn't add to the logic of them either.

-Dookudu gets points knocked down simply because of the language barrier: how could I fully recommend a film I KNOW people will not understand (either by what is written on the screen or what is being said).
-Still, I didn't dislike Dookudu at all; far from it: the film was generally entertaining and certainly a damn sight better than the horrors of The Hangover Part II or The Green Hornet.
+I didn't dislike Dookudu at all; far from it; the film was generally entertaining and certainly a damn sight better than the horrors of The Hangover Part II or The Green Hornet.